pgrobasillobre/SpectralOverlap/README.md

 the script:

-- Interpolates both datasets to a fine energy grid (to be specified within the script)
+- Interpolates both datasets to a fine energy grid
 - Normalizes each spectrum
 - Computes the spectral overlap integral: